jeremiah-shaulov/polysql/README.md

 If it's `string[]`, it will be treated as array of column names.

-Empty string, Sql or array will cause selecting all columns.
+Empty string, Sql or array will represent `*`-wildcard (select all columns).

+OFFSET and LIMIT without ORDER BY are not supported on Microsoft SQL Server.

 ### SqlTable.update()